erlang/otp/system/doc/design_principles/design_principles.md

 A basic concept in Erlang/OTP is the _supervision tree_.
 This is a process structuring model based on the idea of _workers_ and _supervisors_:

-- Workers are processes that perform computations, that is, they do the actual work.
+- Workers are processes that perform computations and other actual work.
-- Supervisors are processes that monitor the behaviour of workers.
+- Supervisors are processes that monitor workers.
 A supervisor can restart a worker if something goes wrong.
 - The supervision tree is a hierarchical arrangement of code into supervisors and workers, which makes it possible to design and program fault-tolerant